apache/druid/docs/configuration/index.md

 1. `druid.server.http.maxSubqueryRows` in broker's config to set a default for the entire cluster or `maxSubqueryRows` in the query context to set an upper limit on the number of rows a subquery can generate
 2. `druid.server.http.maxSubqueryBytes` in broker's config to set a default for the entire cluster or `maxSubqueryBytes` in the query context to set an upper limit on the number of bytes a subquery can generate

-Note that limiting the subquery by bytes is a newer feature therefore it is experimental as it materializes the results differently.
+Limiting the subquery by bytes is an experimental feature as it materializes the results differently.

-`maxSubqueryBytes` can be configured to the following values:
+You can configure `maxSubqueryBytes` to the following values:

-1. 'disabled' - It is the default setting out of the box.
+* `disabled`: It is the default setting out of the box.
 It disables the subquery's from the byte based limit, and effectively disables this feature.
-2. 'auto' - Druid automatically decides the optimal byte based limit based upon the heap space available and the max number of concurrent queries.
+* `auto`: Druid automatically decides the optimal byte based limit based upon the heap space available and the max number of concurrent queries.
-3. A positive long value - User can manually specify the number of bytes that the results of the subqueries of a single query can occupy on the heap.
+* A positive long value: User can manually specify the number of bytes that the results of the subqueries of a single query can occupy on the heap.

 Due to the conversion between the Java objects and the Frame's format, setting `maxSubqueryBytes` can become slow if the subquery starts generating rows in the order of magnitude of around 10 million and above.
 In those scenarios, disable the `maxSubqueryBytes` settings for such queries, assess the number of rows that the subqueries generate and override the `maxSubqueryRows` to appropriate value.

 If you choose to modify or set any of the above limits, you must also think about the heap size of all Brokers, Historicals, and task Peons that process data for the subqueries to accommodate the subquery results.
 There is no formula to calculate the correct value.
 Trial and error is the best approach.

-###### 'Manual' laning strategy
+###### Manual laning strategy

 This laning strategy is best suited for cases where one or more external applications which query Druid are capable of manually deciding what lane a given query should belong to.
 Configured with a map of lane names to percent or exact max capacities, queries with a matching `lane` parameter in the [query context](../querying/query-context.md) will be subjected to those limits.